jon-harper/OmniBox/docs/printing.md

 | Material           | PLA/PLA+    | PETG may take longer to print on many printers but is still possible. |
 | Nozzle Diameter    | 0.4mm       | 0.6mm should also work.
 If you print a case with a different nozzle size, please share your results! |

-### Printing :material-alpha-c-box: Core Components
+### Settings Specific to :material-alpha-c-box: Core

 - Supports should be left on.
 - Support blockers are recommended for all zip tie anchors and can be used for fastener holes, as well.